ColoredCow/portal/docs/installation.md

    npm install
    npm run dev
    ```
-    If you are still getting the error --hide-module then revert all changes by `git checkout.`.
+    If you are still getting the error --hide-module then revert all changes by `git checkout .`

 	**Note:** Check the version of laravel-mix in package-lock.json it should be 5.0.9
     ```sh